 Final examinations will be given according to the schedule of examinations distributed by the Vice President of Instruction each semester.
 All classes must meet at the time and place designated by the final examination schedule unless an exception has been approved in writing by the Vice President of Instruction.
+Short-term class finals will be scheduled per department.
 Final examinations are expected to be a rigorous assessment of the student learning expectations of the class.
 Alternatives to traditional examinations such as project or portfolio presentations, oral reports, etc. shall be approved in advance by the appropriate department chair or dean.
 Instructors are to ensure that final examinations and or alternative instruments require students to utilize all, or most, of the time scheduled.